 For years, retail has been the silent driver of economic growth in the United States.
 Even as brick-and-mortar retailers have been taking a beating lately with the rise of e-commerce, we are still very much a retail economy.
 Retail employees – including cashiers – make up more than 10 percent of the U.S. workforce, filling nearly 16 million jobs.
 Retail consumption makes up two-thirds of the country’s gross domestic product.
-If you’re a retail employee who’s been hurt at work, you might not consider yourself eligible for workers’ compensation benefits in Colorado, but that is not true.
-Call a Colorado workers’ compensation attorney today for help as soon as possible at 303-792-5595 or fill out a FREE CASE EVALUATION form right now to find out more.
+If you are a retail employee who has been hurt at work get in contact with our retail store negligence lawyers in Denver.
+You might not consider yourself eligible for workers’ compensation benefits in Colorado, but that is not true.
+Call a Denver workers’ compensation attorney today for help as soon as possible at 303-792-5595 to find out more.

 Retail sales workers, according to the Bureau of Labor Statistics, include both those who sell retail merchandise, such as clothing, furniture, and automobiles (retail salespeople), and those who sell spare and replacement parts and equipment, especially car parts (parts salespeople).
 Both types of workers help customers find the products they want and process their payments.
 Retail establishments are typically clean, well-lit environments.
-They don’t sound like perilous places to work, but they carry their own set of workplace hazards.
+They do not sound like perilous places to work, but they carry their own set of workplace hazards that can require a retail store negligence lawyer.
 Retail work can require the use of technical equipment, heavy lifting while stocking, or performing inventory.
 Accidents are common in retail, due in no small part to a largely younger, less-experienced labor force prone to high turnover.

-Most injuries at retail establishments fall into a handful of categories, and are largely preventable.
+Most employee injuries that require workers’ comp at retail establishments fall into a handful of categories and are largely preventable.

 Musculoskeletal Injuries: Retail employees spend a lot of time standing around, lifting, reaching, and performing their tasks in awkward positions.
 All of this can lead to minor aches, strains, and sprains that can quickly devolve into chronic conditions.
 Injuries can include carpal tunnel syndrome, trigger finger, and lower back pain.